botanicus/data.blog/posts/2019-06-19-june-2019-update/june-2019-update.md

 It also tracks naps (automatically) and meditation.

-Being a diehard minimalist, I was very hesitant to get anything I'd have to wear on my body, but ring is something even I can accept.
+Being a diehard minimalist, I was very hesitant to get anything I'd have to wear on my body, but my sleep wasn't great lately and a ring is something even I can accept.

-The data seems to be useful, but I'm still in the testing phase, so the judge is still out.
+The data seems to be useful, but I'm still in the testing phase, so the jury is still out.

 ## Health

 - I **meditate** most of the days.
 I generally aim for 1 hour and I stick with it most of the time.
 I've been using the brilliant [LifeFlow brain synchronization][lifeflow] tracks for a good while now.
 I found them to have a noticeable effect on the quality of the meditation sessions.
 - Oura ring has been nagging me to do more exercise, so I'm **jogging more frequently** now.
-- After spending a month in Europe, where every meal comes with either potatoes or bread, I started to prepare **salad** for me most of the days.
+- After spending a month in Europe, where every meal comes with either potatoes or bread, I started to prepare **salad** for myself most of the days, out of pure desperation.
 Now, even when I'm back to Mexico, where the food is much more fresh and healthy, I still keep eating salad most of the days.

 # Change of life values